maibrains/permapix.maibrains.studio/content/english/pages/about.md

 ---
-title: "What is PERMAPIX?"
+title: "What is PERMAPICS?"
 # meta title
-meta_title: "What is PERMAPIX?"
+meta_title: "What is PERMAPICS?"
 # meta description
-description: "What is PERMAPIX?"
+description: "What is PERMAPICS?"
 # save as draft
 draft: false
 ---